PLCnext/eUA_Client_Configurator_Example/Arp.OpcUA.Core/readme.md

 ﻿
-# This assembly contains common interfaces that are required my multiple Use Cases
+# This assembly contains common interfaces that are required my multiple use cases